allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 I didn’t know the frontend tools and libraries that much.
 I knew that in this part of the test the EndDateEditDialog component was created.
 However, I didn’t know how important to the test ```shallow(...)``` and ```dive()``` were.
-After a short discussion, it turned out that these were just a boilerplate.
+After a short discussion, it turned out that these were just boilerplate.
 The important things created in the `given` section were: onConfirm (a callback to test whether the correct value is “returned” by the component) and dialogWrapper (a handle to the tested component itself).